microsoft/codetour/README.md

 #### GitHub Gists

 If you install the [GistPad](https://aka.ms/gistpad) extension, then you'll see an additional `Export Tour to Gist...` option added to the `CodeTour` tree.
 This lets you export the tour file to a new/existing gist, which allows you to easily create your own private tours and/or create tours that can be shared with others on your team.

-Once a tour is exported as a gist, you can right-click the `tour.json` file in the `GistPad` tree, and select `Copy GitHub URL`.
+Once a tour is exported as a gist, you can right-click the `main.tour` file in the `GistPad` tree, and select `Copy GitHub URL`.
 If you send that to someone, and they run the `CodeTour: Open Tour URL...` command, then they'll be able to take the exact same tour, regardless if they have the code locally available or not.

 ### Tour Schema